mjstephens/GourdPool/README.md

 You can also define a minimum capacity for a pool; this has the effect of _prewarming_ a pool with a set number of instances for later use.
 If you know you will need a certain number of an object sometime in the future, you can use a pool's minimum capacity to offset the instantiation cost of those objects to whenever you'd like.

 When a pool's minimum capacity is set, the pool will immediately instantiate as many instances as needed to reach the minimum capacity value.

+SPILLOVER

+You may optionally define a _spillover allowance_ for a pool - this will allow a pool to temporarily exceed its maximum instance count by the given amount.
+When a spillover instance is relinquished, it is destroyed rather than being returned to the pool.
+This is useful for situations where you need a temporary burst of pooled instances, the amount of which would otherwise exceed your pool's maximum instance limit.
+If your pool is configured with no maximum, spillover allowance will be ignored.